 Cancel Culture

-Cancel culture refers to a social phenomenon where individuals or groups are ostracized or boycotted, often on social media, due to perceived offensive behavior, statements, or beliefs.
-It typically involves public calls to "cancel" a person or entity, leading to consequences such as loss of employment, reputation, or social standing.
-Critics argue that cancel culture stifles free speech and promotes a culture of fear, while supporters contend it holds individuals accountable for harmful actions.
-The term gained prominence in the late 2010s, reflecting broader societal debates about accountability, social justice, and the power of collective action.
+Cancel culture refers to a social phenomenon where individuals or groups are publicly called out, boycotted, or shunned for perceived offensive behavior, statements, or beliefs, often facilitated by social media platforms.
+It typically involves the withdrawal of support for public figures, companies, or institutions, leading to significant social and professional consequences.
+Critics argue that cancel culture stifles free speech and promotes a culture of fear, while proponents assert it holds individuals accountable for harmful actions.
+The term gained prominence in the late 2010s and continues to be a contentious topic in discussions about social justice and accountability.

 For more information, you can visit the Wikipedia entry on Cancel Culture.